mitsuba-renderer/drjit/src/python/docstr.rst

     overhead (new hardware texture objects must be created; on CUDA this also synchronizes the GPU pipeline).

-    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is migrated to GPU texture memory to avoid redundant storage.
+    On the CUDA and Metal backends, the update migrates the texture data into the GPU's native texture format, which then holds the only copy.

     With :py:attr:`drjit.MipBasis.Laplacian`, the tensor is first decomposed into the per-level coefficient tensors, and the sampled pyramid is then rebuilt from them.
 A subsequent :py:func:`tensor()` reproduces the input up to floating point rounding.
-Migration is unavailable in that case and raises an exception.

 .. topic:: Texture_set_tensor_level